Skilled Advocates For Injured Workers

-But there are pitfalls in the South Carolina workers' compensation system, and lately it is been the target of political controversy.
+But there are pitfalls in the South Carolina workers’ compensation system, and lately it has been the target of political controversy.
+For this reason, you will wish to have an experienced workers’ compensation attorney on your side.

 Another troublesome feature of the system is that it requires you to go to the doctor chosen by your employer or your employer’s insurance company.

-- … contact the Taylor Law Firm, LLC today for a free evaluation.
+Speak to an attorney at the Taylor Law Firm, LLC, today for a free evaluation.
 We know how to protect your rights.